Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: NP-hardness and the Offline Scenario

-On the other hand, assume that we have a solution to the restricted version of GPA, then we can see, by construction, that for device $i$ to be satisfied, it must be scheduled in all slots in $\mathbb{O}_i$ (since $L_i=|\mathbb{O}_i|$ and $G_{ie}$ are binary).
-Since we have more than $\zeta$ non-overlapping served devices, these devices form, in the corresponding graph, an independent set of size more than $\zeta$.
+On the other hand, assume that we have a solution to the restricted version of GPA, then we can see, by construction, that for device $i$ to be satisfied, it must be scheduled in all slots in $\mathbb{O}_i$ (since $L_i=|\mathbb{O}_i|$ and $G_{ie}$ is binary).
+Since we have more than $\zeta$ non-overlapping served devices, they form, in the corresponding graph, an independent set of size more than $\zeta$.

-Summarizing, we have reduced MIS to the restricted version of GPA in polynomial-time such that MIS is solved if and only if GPA is solved.
-Since MIS is well-know NP-hard~\cite{Garey:1979}, so is GPA.
+Summarizing, we have reduced MIS to the restricted version of GPA in polynomial time such that MIS is solved if and only if GPA is solved.
+Since MIS is a well-known NP-hard~\cite{Garey:1979}, so is GPA.
 This proves the theorem. \end{IEEEproof}

-All of our NP-hardness results are presented in table~\ref{tab:np}.
-We use ``Poly'' to denote the polynomial-time complexity class and ``Open?'' to denote that, to the best of our knowledge, the problem is still open.
+The NP-hardness results and the proposed algorithmic solutions are summarized in table~\ref{tab:np}.
+We use ``Poly'' to denote the polynomial time complexity class and ``Open?'' to denote that, to the best of our knowledge, the problem is still open.